 As a production designer and art director, she worked on short films and shows aired on ShowTime, TLC, Nick@Nite, NBC, FuseTV.

-Anka studied at the University of Architecture in Bucharest, continued her undergraduate studies at State University of New York/F.I.T., and holds an MFA in stage and costume design from New York University/ Tisch School of the Arts.
-Member of United Scenic Artists USA 829.
+Anka studied at the University of Architecture in Bucharest, continued her undergraduate studies at State University of New York/Fashion Institute of Technology, and holds an MFA in stage and costume design from New York University/ Tisch School of the Arts.